soul-traveller/rectarg/index.md

 - [SpyderChecker & SpyderChecker24 Targets](https://www.datacolor.com/spyder/products/spyder-checkr-24/)

 > **Notes:**
    1. There is a good chance rectarg may be used successfully on other cht-cie file pairs, but ColorChecker Passport is not supported due to unsupported `.cht` parameters.
-  2. `.cht` files for many targets can be found on [Argyll's GitHub Page](https://github.com/capnm/ArgyllCMS/tree/master/ref)
+   2. In addition to those supplied and tested with rectarg, `.cht` files for many targets can be found on [Argyll's GitHub Page](https://github.com/capnm/ArgyllCMS/tree/master/ref).

 ___